 Part-time workers are also entitled to a minimum of 5.6 weeks of paid holiday each year, although this may amount to fewer actual days of paid holiday than a full-time worker would get.

-People working irregular hours - eg shift work - need to calculate their leave entitlement for irregular hours.
+People working irregular hours - eg shift work or term-time work - need to calculate their leave entitlement for irregular hours.

 Limits on statutory leave

 Statutory paid holiday entitlement is limited to 28 days.
 Staff working 6 days a week are only entitled to 28 days’ paid holiday and not 33.6 days (5.6 multiplied by 6).

 Bank or public holidays do not have to be given as paid leave.

 An employer can choose to include bank holidays as part of a worker’s statutory annual leave.

 An employer can choose to offer more leave than the legal minimum.
 They don’t have to apply all the rules that apply to statutory leave to the extra leave.
 For example, a worker might need to be employed for a certain amount of time before they become entitled to it.